jnicewander/jnicewander.github.io/README.md

 ☐ todo ☑ completed ☒ postponed   <----- Copy and paste to create, modify, and delete todo items

+☑ Remove navigation from unordered list
+☐ Fix navigation under .responsive class,   neeed to lock the icon in place some     how.
-☐ PRIORITY #1 - Remove navigation from unordered list, use &: selector on nested styles.
+☐ Use &: selector on nested styles.

 ☐ Replace DIVs with Sections in html, incorporate header for navigation menu ☐ Need a Favicon